 Njamba Koffi, 24 years old, is an award winning community leader, author, poet, public speaker and (amateur) musician.
 Originally from the Democratic Republic of Congo, he has lived and traveled in multiple countries in East and Southern Africa, Western Europe and North America .
 In May 2022, he graduated from The University of British Columbia, Vancouver campus, with a Bachelor of Arts in International Relations and Creative Writing.

-Koffi has worked as a co-representative of African Studies Minor Program and as president of UBC Africa Awareness Initiative.
-He has also volunteered as a Wellness Peer.
-In Vancouver, he currently serves as a member of the advisory board for LEVEL Youth Granting, an initiative by the Vancouver Foundation focused on Indigenous and racialized immigrant and refugee young people.
+Koffi has worked as a Co-Representative of African Studies Minor Program and as President of UBC Africa Awareness Initiative.
+He has volunteered as a Wellness Peer.
+He serves as a member of the advisory board for LEVEL Youth Granting, an initiative by the Vancouver Foundation focused on Indigenous and racialized immigrant and refugee young people.
+He sits on the Board of Directors for The Inclusion Project, a social innovation and resource hub working with organizations to develop knowledge and practices that advance Racial Equity, Diversity and Inclusion (REDI).
 He also serves as an advisor for Amala, a charity organization which provides education to displaced youth globally.
-Inspired by his lived experiences, taught seminars focused on the refugee experience during the Yale Young Global Scholars program at Yale university.
+Inspired by his lived experiences, he taught seminars focused on the refugee experience during the 2019 Yale Young Global Scholars program at Yale University.

 What will a book reading with the Author be like?

-Favorite quote from the book?
+Favorite quote from the book:

-“I knew every story has an ending: tragic for the unfortunate characters and joyous for those who adhere to the will of the writer.
-I was the protagonist in my own story, just like in this one.”
+I knew every story has an ending: tragic for the unfortunate characters and joyous for those who adhere to the will of the writer.
+I was the protagonist in my own story, just like in this one.